| | Problem Set 10 Due on Tuesday, December 11 at 6pm |

 An object diagram depicts the state of an object in ObjectLand, using the conventions we have used throughout the semester.

-instance would be a big box labeled Location
+Location instance would be a big box labeled Location

-containing smaller boxes labeled x
+containing smaller boxes labeled x and y for its two instance

 variables.

-would be drawn as a big box labeled Location[]
+would be drawn as a big box labeled Location[] containing

-, each of which contains
+boxes labeled 0 through 4, each of which contains

-a pointer to a Location
+a pointer to a Location instance (or null).

 In this subtask, you are to draw two object diagrams for the

-instance named becky
+AbbyBuggle instance named becky

-created in the main()
+created in the main() method of the AbbyBuggle class:

 becky

-loop is entered.
+right before the for loop is entered.
 This corresponds

-to the state that is displayed immediately after the phrase Initial state:
+to the state that is displayed immediately after the phrase Initial state:.

 becky

-loop is exited.
+right after the for loop is exited.
 This corresponds

-to the state that is displayed immediately after the phrase State at end of step 3:
+to the state that is displayed immediately after the phrase State at end of step 3:.

 In both cases, your object diagram should show the actual instance

-objects -- i.e., integers and
+variables used by AbbyBuggle objects -- i.e., integers and

-arrays of integers, not Location
+arrays of integers, not Locations, Directions,

 Task 2a: